stevemns/druid/docs/content/ingestion/data-formats.md

 Data Formats for Ingestion
 ==========================

-Druid can ingest denormalized data in JSON, CSV, or a custom delimited form such as TSV.
-While most examples in the documentation use data in JSON format, it is not difficult to configure Druid to ingest CSV or other delimited data.
+Druid can ingest denormalized data in JSON, CSV, or a delimited form such as TSV, or any custom format.
+While most examples in the documentation use data in JSON format, it is not difficult to configure Druid to ingest any other delimited data.
 We also welcome any contributions to new formats.

 ## Formatting the Data